dunkeltron/liri-node-app/README.md

         * If the user wants to edit the search term they can edit 'random.txt'.
 However the format of the call in 'random.txt' must be command,"Search Term".
 See [example](./images/do-what-it-says-random-formatting.png) for clarification

         * Currently do-what-it-says only reads the first line of the file for inputs.
 Plans for multi line support are being held up by synchronicity issues in the function calls.
-    * The second argument must be in quotes or one word in order to execute the API calls correctly.
+    * **The second argument must be in quotes or one word in order to execute the API calls correctly**.

 # Example Screenshots #
 * [liri with no args](./images/command-line-no-args.png)